 Rosa Power Plant is a 1,200 MW of coal based generation capacity at Rosa village in Shahjahanpur, Uttar Pradesh.
-The power plant is being developed in two stages, with the first stage (Rosa Phase I) already having become commercially operational on 12 March, 2010.
+The power plant has been developed in two stages, with the first stage (Rosa Phase I) become commercially operational on 12 March, 2010.
 It is also the first project of the company to become operational.

 Rosa Power Supply Company Limited (RPSCL), the holding company of Rosa Power Plant, was incorporated on September 01, 1994 as a subsidiary of Aditya Birla Power Company.
 It was later transferred to Reliance Power on November 1, 2006 and is now a fully owned subsidiary of Reliance Power.
-It is a project that has received a considerable support from the Uttar Pradesh government with it being designated a ‘priority project’.
-The entire power generated will be sold to Uttar Pradesh Power Corporation Limited (UPPCL).
-The tariff for the power generated by the plant will be determined in accordance with the guidelines for tariff as set by Uttar Pradesh Electricity Regulatory Commission.
+It is a project that has received a considerable support from the Uttar Pradesh government with it being designated a 'priority project'.
+The entire power generated has been sold to Uttar Pradesh Power Corporation Limited (UPPCL).
+The tariff for the power generated by the plant has been determined in accordance with the terms and conditions of the PPA by Uttar Pradesh Electricity Regulatory Commission.

-The power generated from the plant will be evacuated using the UP state’s transmission network.
+The power generated from the plant is being evacuated using the UP state's transmission network.

-The entire 600 MW plant is being efficiently run and managed by our professionally qualified employee strength of 100 led by dedicated management.
+The entire 600 MW plant is being efficiently run and managed by our professionally qualified employees led by dedicated management.

 - Rosa Phase I employs subcritical Pulverized Coal Combustion (PCC) technology in its power plant.

-- The sale of the entire power to be generated from the project is secured through a Power Purchase Agreement (PPA) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on Tariff Guidelines set by the Uttar Pradesh Electricity Regulatory Commission (UPERC).
+- The sale of the entire power to be generated from the project is secured through a Power Purchase Agreement (PPA) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on terms & conditions of the PPA approved by the Uttar Pradesh Electricity Regulatory Commission (UPERC).

-- Central Coalfields, a subsidiary of Coal India Limited will be supplying the fuel for the power project.
+- Central Coalfields, a subsidiary of Coal India Limited is supplying the fuel for the power project.